baltimore-sun-data/Sun-Trends/SETUP.md

 <strong><h2>1.
 TECHNICAL REQUIREMENTS</h2></strong>
 &nbsp;&nbsp; <strong><h3>a.
 SERVER CAPACITY</h3></strong>
-&nbsp;&nbsp;**The Sun hosts Trends behind a CDN and as a subdomain on an Amazon S3 instance, but this isn't a necessity).
+&nbsp;&nbsp;**The Sun hosts Trends behind a <a href="http://aws.amazon.com/cloudfront/">CDN</a> and as a subdomain on an Amazon S3 instance, but this isn't a necessity).
 If you're not familiar with this setup, contact your market's IT specialist or contact TribTech.
 The server path must be set in index.php on line 5 - i.e. /var/www/html/...)
-&nbsp;&nbsp; <strong><h3>b.
+&nbsp;&nbsp;<strong><h3>b.
 XML FEED</h3></strong>
 &nbsp;&nbsp;**Example: http://www.baltimoresun.com/mostviewed_rss2.0.xml <br/>
 This will need to be setup for you by TribTech, if you don't already have one.
 The XML feed URL must be inserted in line 53.
 &nbsp;&nbsp;<strong><h3>c.
 Cache</h3></strong>